dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### HttpDebugging, HttpFullDebugging
 Console logging of HTTP requests and responses has been removed.
 Please use the standard .NET HttpClient logging facility instead.

+**WARNING:** As these APIs do not have a direct replacement in the library, the use of these APIs will result in a compile-time error.

 ### DefaultCulture, DefaultComparison
 The desired culture and comparison options for node collation should be set explicitly when creating an `INodeComparer` instance.
 The node comparer to be used in SPARQL queries can be specified as an option when creating a `LeviathanQueryProcessor` using the new optional `options` callback parameter on the `LeviathanQueryProcessor` constructor.
 The default settings result in ordering that conforms to the SPARQL 1.1 specification.
 NOTE: The default comparison option for a `SparqlNodeComparere` is `Ordinal`, so to get culture-specific ordering you must both specify the desired culture *and* set the `CompareOptions` property to a value such as `CompareOptions.None` or `CompareOptions.IgnoreCase` depending on how you want strings to be compared.